venam/blog/_posts/2016-09-15-september-2016-projects.markdown

 Behind every episode there's a deep research I have to do and between episodes there's a shift of mind that needs to happen.

-The research nudges me to actively research about a particular subject, piercing through the top thin layer.
+This nudges me to actively dig a particular subject, piercing through the top thin layer.

 Most of the subjects I choose are ones I've been meaning to discover and